Upcoming Events

 For an easy to print copy of the SCLA RAPID RESPONSE PLAN go to the Spider Lake Catalog of Invasive Species page of the SCLA website.

-To learn about the Spider Lake Musky Research Project go to 2024 Spring SpiderLines article (p.
+LEARN MORE: Background - go to 2024 Spring SpiderLines article (p.
 18) by Max Wolter, WDNR Fisheries Biologist.
-Or download the article here.
 To download the presentation from the July 5, 2024 "Kick-Off" meeting click here.

 July 12, 2024: Colin and I were very pleased with the kickoff meeting last week!
 I attached the presentation from the meeting for anyone who was unable to attend Please let us know if that generates any questions we can answer!